csharrison/csharrison.github.io/_posts/2024-07-20-bounding-local-sensitivity.markdown

 noise according to $\hat{\Delta}$.

 <a href="#thm1" id='thm1'>Theorem 1:</a> Let $Pr[g(f, x) \le LS(f, x)] \ge 1-\delta$ for some $\epsilon_1$-differentially private function $g$
 that estimates the upper bound of the local sensitivity.
-Than computing the Laplace mechanism over $f$ with scale parameter $g(f, x) / \epsilon_2$ satisfies $(\epsilon_1 + \epsilon_2, \delta)$-differential privacy.
+The Laplace mechanism over $f$ with scale parameter $g(f, x) / \epsilon_2$ satisfies $(\epsilon_1 + \epsilon_2, \delta)$-differential privacy.

 **Proof:** Recall the typical proof for the Laplace mechanism: